-The role of the IT manager
+The IT manager role

 IT tools to support business activities

--SCM or Supply Chain Management and transactions with customers and other companies;
+-SCM or Supply Chain Management, which aims to manage transactions with customers and other companies;